Anna Ryder Richardson: Personal life

-Anna Ryder Richardson was born in London in 1964.
+Anna Ryder Richardson was born in Swansea in 1964.
 Her father was a Malaysian student, and her mother English.
 At six weeks of age, she was adopted by Colin and Jill Ryder Richardson, and raised in Surrey with her adopted sister Sarah.
-Her adoptive father was a wartime evacuee who survived the sinking of the SS City of Benares by a German U-Boat; he spent his career as a Lloyd's underwriter.
+Her adoptive father was a World War II evacuee who survived the sinking of the SS City of Benares by a German U-boat; he spent his career as a Lloyd's underwriter.
 She was introduced to her partner, restaurateur Colin MacDougall, by Gregg Wallace at his restaurant on New Year's Eve 2000, and they married at a private ceremony in the Canadian Rockies.
 Their first child, Bean, was born prematurely and died less than 60 minutes after birth.

 Interior design

-After an early career in modelling, she became a fitness instructor.
+After an early career in modelling, Ryder Richardson became a fitness instructor.
 She managed children's interior shop Squidgy Things, where she started designing and decorating children's bedrooms; this work launched her career as an interior designer.
 She describes her own style as evolving, but "[preferring] the bolder colours".
 She cites Kelly Hoppen among her influences.

 Her breakthrough moment was on a design segment on GMTV in 1996, after which Ainsley Harriott introduced her to the producers of short-lived documentary show Change That.
-She was cast as one of the interior designers on Changing Rooms where she sprung to fame for her bold interior design choices.
+She was cast as one of the interior designers on Changing Rooms where she sprang to fame for her bold interior design choices.
 She worked on a number of smaller shows, including House Invaders, Staying Put and Trading Spaces.
 None of these had the same mainstream success as Changing Rooms, and in 2006, reconsidered the direction of her career.

 In 2017, it was announced that she would return to interior design, appearing as a designer on Peter Andre's 60 Minute Makeover.